10 Simple Steps You Can Take to Improve Your Home Exercise Routine

 Don’t set yourself up for failure.

-Even if the rest of your house looks like the Tasmanian devil just spun through it, keep that one space organized and clean.
+Even if the rest of your house looks like the Tasmanian devil just spun through it, keep this one space organized and clean.

 This keeps you from making excuses to avoid a workout.